petterh/textedit/docs/Chapter-10-Customization-and-Persistence.md

 ## Persistent Variables

-Let’s study one of the macros in persistence.h, DEFINE{"_"}PERSISTENT{"_"}BOOL, to see how it works:
+Let’s study one of the macros in persistence.h, DEFINE_PERSISTENT_BOOL, to see how it works:

 ```C++
 #define DEFINE_PERSISTENT_BOOL( section, name )        \